These are the specialties that we use to describe our photographers.

 Normally planned and produced to convey a specific idea, often using props, wardrobe, makeup, exaggeration, special effects, retouching for dramatic or comedic effect.

-Reporting in extreme conditions like war, famine, epidemics.
+Reporting in extreme conditions like war, famine, epidemics, or natural disasters.

 Broadly encompasses the world of business, often showing people dressed in business attire in business environments doing business-like things.
 Can be shot in reportage, lifestyle, portrait or conceptual styles.

 Captures the experience of learning, often in an organized school setting, from early childhood to post-grad.